 In that moment, Marcus and Amani became true champions.
 The Pollards had treated each other with love and respect under taxing circumstances.
 They had not given up.
 And they had proven that the strength of their marriage was genuine.
 Amani says, “We still were the same people that we always were, and I loved that nothing changed that.”

-Pam Woody is a freelance writer and the marriage editor of Thriving Family.
+Pam Woody is a freelance writer and the marriage editor for Focus on the Family Marriage and Parenting.